Title

 4. Counseling Fee

-Pursuant to Section 8.70.080, for each rental housing unit from which tenants are displaced, the landlord shall pay a fee of Two Hundred Fifty ($250) to the City.
+Pursuant to Section 8.70.080, for each rental housing unit from which tenants are displaced, the landlord shall pay a fee of Two Hundred and Fifty Dollars ($250) to the City.
 The fee shall be used to fund counseling or other assistance required by displaced tenants as a result of displacement including, but not limited to, housing counseling, case management services, and administrative implementation of Chapter 8.70.

 5. Immediate Vacation Fee